Chart Color Schemes

 Infrastructure

-South Lismore has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+South Lismore has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 10 projects that could affect this region.
-Notable ones are the Lismore Flood Recovery and Resilience Program, East Lismore Build-to-Rent Apartments, Lismore Flood Restoration - Roads and Bridges, and Northern Rivers Conservatorium Flood Resilience Upgrades.
-The following list details those most relevant.
+Eleven projects have been identified by AreaSearch as potentially impacting the area, notable ones being the Lismore Flood Recovery and Resilience Program, East Lismore Build-to-Rent Apartments, Lismore Flood Restoration - Roads and Bridges, and Northern Rivers Conservatorium Flood Resilience Upgrades.

 Professional plan users can use the search below to filter and access additional projects.